 For more information about configuring and managing your search domains, getting your data into Amazon CloudSearch, submitting search requests, and processing the responses, see:

 Preparing Your Data—how to format your data so you can upload it to an Amazon CloudSearch domain for indexing.

 Configuring Index Fields—how to configure indexing options for an Amazon CloudSearch domain.

 Searching Your Data with Amazon CloudSearch—how to use the Amazon CloudSearch query language.

 Controlling Search Results—how to sort, filter, and paginate search results.

-You can access Amazon CloudSearch through the Amazon CloudSearch console, the Amazon CloudSearch command line tools, or the AWS SDKs.
+You can access Amazon CloudSearch through the Amazon CloudSearch console, the AWS SDKs, or the AWS CLI.

 The Amazon CloudSearch console enables you to easily create, configure, and monitor your search domains, upload documents, and run test searches.
 Using the console is the easiest way to get started with Amazon CloudSearch and provides a central command center for ongoing management of your search domains.